 Since I began teaching in 1975, I have learned, taught and experienced a multitude of theories, trends and issues as they appear, disappear and reappear.

-I am healthy and happily working online, building my Professional Learning Network (PLN) and providing professional development resources "...in service to the community".
+I am healthy and happily working online, building my Professional Learning Network (PLN) and providing professional development resources "...in service to the profession".

 Having taught many grade and subject levels from Kindergarten to college level students, I enjoy teaching.
 My areas of expertise began with Microbiology, then elementary, then high school and later, special education K-12.
 My resume' is quite extensive, yet I have had the privilege to learn, grow, and work with many teachers, parents and other community members who were even more insightful, knowledgeable and collaborative.
-My career has taken me from the forested region across Lake Ponchetrain in Louisiana to the desert plains of the Llano Estacado in Southeastern New Mexico to continue here in Kansas.
+My career has taken me from the forested region on the north side of Lake Ponchartrain in Louisiana to the desert plains of the Llano Estacado in Southeastern New Mexico to continue here in Kansas.

 Through living the life of a teacher's child, I was often looking for friends and companions.
 As a young teacher, I learned to seek the camraderie and professional advice of those who were the most experienced at the schools where I taught.
 I still do that, yet it is a bit more difficult now because I am frequently the "grand dame" of the school.